photography: Christopher Campbell

 You don't need to suffer alone.

 There is one thing that I can say with 100% certainty.
 And that’s … I wouldn’t be the happy and healthy person I am today without the love and support from those who’ve held my hand through it all.
 My incredibly adorable husband who I’m convinced is an angel sent down from heaven to show me what love is.
-My loving caring parents and brothers who have been there for me, no matter what.
+My family who have been there for me, no matter what.
 My beautiful friends who brighten up my world with laughs.
 One particular counsellor who didn’t judge, but invited me to take the first step.
 A long list of wellbeing practitioners who armed me with the tools to maintain that holistic balance.
 And various other beautiful people who I’ve met along the way, who have brightened up a little piece of my heart.
 My point with all this … if you’re feeling down, reach out to someone.
 Seek help.
 And if the first practitioner doesn’t quite float your boat, try again.
 It took me 2 psychiatrists, 1 psychologist, and 1 hypnotherapist, before I finally found the 'right counsellor for me'.
 And when I did connect with that person, my entire perception of the world changed.
 I could finally see a glimmer of light, hope and the possibility of a different life for me.